SeaOfThiesSoft213154S/SeaOfThievesfreecheatwh/README.md

 # Sea Of Thieves free milticheat

-# well, it is about that time of the year when I release another one of these.
-removed some features too risky for public release.
+Well, it is about that time of the year when I release another one of these. removed some features too risky for public release.

 Features